Yantiomene/US-flight_delay_analysis/README.md

 ## Key Insights for Presentation

 > In this part of investigation, we will try to answer these questions:
-- What are origins with maximum delay / cancelation?
+- What are airports (origins/destinations) with maximum delay / cancelation?
-- What are destinations with maximum delay /cancelation?
-- Month with maximum and minimum delay/ Cancelation?
-- Airport with most delay /Cancelation?
 - Airline with most delay / cancelation?
 - What are the preferred times for flights to occur?
 Are there any changes over multiple years?